 Budget food and drink

-You can find some of London’s best-value food in the city’s ethnic areas – try Chinatown, Kingsland Road for Vietnamese food and Brick Lane or Southall for Indian food.
-There are also some good-value international food chains to look out for, like Leon (Mediterranean), Busaba (Thai), Tas (Turkish), Pho (Vietnamese) and Wagamama (Japanese).
+You can find some of London’s best-value food in the city’s ethnic neighbourhoods – try Chinatown, Kingsland Road for Vietnamese food and Brick Lane or Southall for Indian food.
+There are also some good-value food chains to look out for, like Leon (Mediterranean), Busaba (Thai), Tas (Turkish), Pho (Vietnamese) and Wagamama (Japanese).
 And if you’re in the West End head for an early dinner to take advantage of discounted pre-theatre menus.

 Street food is huge in London, with food stalls from around the world at markets, selling dishes for around £5.
 There are lots to choose from but some of my favourites are Borough Market (Monday–Saturday), Portobello Road Market (Monday–Saturday), the Real Food Market in Kings Cross (Wednesday–Friday) and the Southbank Centre Food Market (Friday–Sunday).